PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-06 08:11:58
+Last updated: 2024-04-06 08:12:31
-Random Quote: That's it.
-Three rules.
-I call 'em the 'Don't be stupid'-rules.
-'Cause we're not stupid, alright? - Jim Hopper
+Random Quote: Out there, I don't stand a chance.
+I do in here. - Jang Deok-su